thirdweb-dev/react/docs/react.usetransferbatchtoken.md

 import("@tanstack/react-query").UseMutationResult&lt;void, unknown, [TokenParams](./react.tokenparams.md)<!-- -->\[\], unknown&gt;

-a mutation object that can be used to mint a new NFT token to the connected wallet
+a mutation object that can be used to transfer batch tokens

 ## Example